A comprehensive camping safari into South Africa, Lesotho and Swaziland, starting in Johannesburg and ending in Cape Town, South Africa.

 Known as the 'Kingdom in the Sky', Lesotho is one of the highest countries in the world, with the entire country lying over 1000m above sea level.

 Day 11 begins with a hike in the mountains of Lesotho, soaking up the beautiful scenery and fresh mountain air.
 We hike to a village where we get to meet the local Basotho people and find out more about their way of life.
 The Basotho are known for their traditional straw hats, colourful textiles and hardy ponies.
-This afternoon you have the chance to go pony trekking, high up in the hills (optional).
+In the afternoon you have the chance to go pony trekking in the hills (optional).
 On the pony trek, Lesotho villagers will guide you along secluded mountain trails with breathtaking views.

 This hot inland region, called the Karoo, is an open and flat terrain with sheep farms and a scattering of remote towns.
 Driving through the vast, dry plains of the Karoo we cross the Gariep (formerly Orange) River on our way to Graaff-Reinet.

-Next we head to Addo Elephant National Park in the rugged Eastern Cape Province of South Africa.
+Next, we head to Addo Elephant National Park in the rugged Eastern Cape Province of South Africa.
 This unique, malaria-free game park is home to one of the world's densest concentrations of African elephants.
 Addo Elephant Park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark), as the game park includes both terrestrial and aquatic habitats.
+This afternoon we embark on a game drive in our safari truck, searching out the plentiful wildlife of Addo Park.

-We camp at a lodge with a bar, laundry services, hot showers and internet.
+We camp at a game lodge in the Sundays River Valley, near Addo.
+Facilities include a bar, laundry services, hot showers (shared ablutions) and internet.

 A short drive further westwards along the Garden Route brings us to Nature’s Valley, where you can unwind on the beach or go hiking along the coast.